APAD2024/APAD-Asset-Data/Asset Data/Coal Plants/coal-plants.md

 ## Description

-The Coal Plant dataset is a comprehensive collection of data detailing various aspects of coal power plants for the Indo-Gangetic Plain (IGP) and select African countries.
+The Coal Plant dataset is a comprehensive collection of data detailing various aspects of coal power plants for the Indo-Gangetic Plain (IGP).
 This dataset includes information on plant locations, capacities, emissions, operational status, and other relevant attributes.
 The primary goal of this dataset is to enable the monitoring and analysis of air pollution and its impact on the environment and public health.

 ## Dataset Contents

 - **Plant Information**: Names, locations (latitude and longitude), and operational status of coal power plants.
 - **Capacity**: Generation capacity of each plant, measured in megawatts (MW).
-- **Emissions**: Data on various emissions, including CO2, SO2, NOx, and particulate matter.
+- **Emissions**: Data on various emissions, including CO2, SO2, NOx, and particulate matter (PM2.5 & PM10).
 - **Fuel Types**: Types of coal used, such as bituminous, sub-bituminous, lignite, etc.
-- **Operational Data**: Year of commissioning, planned retirement dates, and other operational metrics.

 ## 🗂️ **Dataset Overview**